How to Build Muscle Without Weights (Using Bodyweight Exercises)

 1. Increase Your Training Volume

 Slowing down is highly recommended for the eccentric phase of an exercise.
-A 2005 study in The American Journal of Physiology-Endocrinology and Metabolism explained that eccentric movements are linked to a faster rise in protein synthesis than concentric movements in resistance training.
+Research suggests eccentric contractions are linked to a faster rise in protein synthesis than concentric movements during resistance training [4].

 3. Try Different Variations